TheLostHomeyAppRepositories/homey.dingz/README.md

 ## Attention

+**If you still have installed dingz devices from a previous version, then you need to delete them first and then reinstall the devices.**

 The application is still in an beta stage, as both the app and the device are new and still buggy.
 See the section on: [ToDo](##ToDo)

 Please check if your device has the correct firmware version (> 1.3.25) installed.